 Frequently Asked Questions

-Please find answers to our most commonly asked questions.
+Please also find answers to our most commonly asked questions.
 If you cant find the answer you are looking for here, or would like to discus any issue in more depth, please contact us.

 A Business Improvement District (BID) is a designated zone in which businesses benefit from a wide range of additional services over and above those funded through the standard commercial rates and council services.